clangen/autom8-legacy/readme.md

     |     mochad     <-->        x10 cm15a controller        |
     +----------------+  +------------------------------------+

-Here are the ports that the main server listen on by default:
+Ports the main server listens on by default:

 * native/android client: TCP/7901
 * web client: HTTPS/7902